Your Guide to Navigating the Powder Springs Municipal Court

 Defendants appearing at the Powder Springs, GA Municipal Courthouse are expected to dress in a respectable and presentable manner when attending their scheduled court dates.
 This includes not wearing tank tops, shorts, or ripped and torn clothing.
 It is important to note that anyone wearing a hat while in attendance at the Powder Springs, GA Municipal Courthouse is expected to remove that hat while inside.

 If you have any questions about court policies and procedures along with other details of your case at the Powder Springs Municipal Court, The Waltman Firm can provide the personalized legal advice and advocacy you need for a successful outcome.
 As your attorneys, we’ll ensure that you are well-prepared for your case.
-Contact us today using our online form to request a free consultation or follow us on Facebook for up-to-date information on the law in Powder Springs and elsewhere in Cobb County.
+Contact us today using our online form to request a consultation or follow us on Facebook for up-to-date information on the law in Powder Springs and elsewhere in Cobb County.